nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

 * A lesson can be identified by the index number shown in the lesson list of the student.
-* An additional field of a lesson aside from those stated in the table is for recording cancelled dates.
-More details can be found in [Editing a lesson](#edit-lesson).
+* Additional fields of a lesson aside from those stated in the table are used for recording cancelled dates of a lesson.
+More details can be found in [Editing a lesson](#editing-a-lesson--ledit).

 </div>